Current TV reporters Laura Ling and Euna Lee write, for the first time, about their reporting, capture, and detention in North Korea:

 [W]e furtively destroyed evidence in our possession by swallowing notes and damaging videotapes.
 During rigorous, daily interrogation sessions, we took care to protect our sources and interview subjects.

-And, while they realize “people would like to hear more about our experience in captivity,” they hope to “redirect this interest to the story we went to report on, a story about despairing North Korean defectors who flee to China only to find themselves living a different kind of horror.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+And, while they realize “people would like to hear more about our experience in captivity,” they hope to “redirect this interest to the story we went to report on, a story about despairing North Korean defectors who flee to China only to find themselves living a different kind of horror.”Liz Cox Barrett is a writer at CJR.